garylirocks/quickrefs/docker.markdown

     # list images
     docker images

+    # list images, including intermediate ones
+    docker images -a

+    # build an image, from the Dockerfile in the current directory
+    docker build -t einstein:v1 .

+    # show history of an image
+    docker history node:slim

+    # inspect an image
+    docker inspect node:slim

     # remove image
     docker rmi [IMAGE_ID]

     # remove dangling images
     docker image prune

+    # start the image in daemon mode, expose 80, bind it to 8080 on host
+    # '--expose' is optional here, 80 is exposed automatically when you specify the ports mapping
+    docker run [--expose 80] -p 8080:80 -itd my-image echo 'hello'

+    # access the shell of an image
+    docker run -it node:slim bash
     ```

 * about image tags

     ```bash